• Skip to primary navigation

 DETAILED INFORMATION TO CONSTRUCT YOUR OWN HAUNTED SCHOOLHOUSE PUTZ HOUSE

-Once you have the pattern copied, the score along the fold lines BEFORE you cut it out.
+If cutting by hand, once you have the pattern copied, the score along the fold lines BEFORE you cut it out.
 It is so much easier to score before you cut because you have a bigger area to hold on to.
-I don’t always remember to do this, but I always mean to.
 I usually score the cardboard with the back of my craft knife to make the lines thinner and sharper.
 The house folds better when you do that.

 Depending on the colors of the house I prime the house with either white or black gesso.
-Since this is a Haunted Schoolhouse designed for Halloween, I primed this house with black gesso.
+Since this is a Haunted Schoolhouse for Halloween, I primed this house with black gesso.
 Also when I glue on individual strips of crackle siding, I want the space between the strips to be shadowed black.
-When I am adding a detail like this siding, I find it easier to apply before the house is assembled.
-You can do it later, but it’s a little easier at this stage.
+When I am adding a detail like this siding, I find it easier to apply the crackle strips before the house is assembled.
+You can do it later, but it’s much easier at this stage.

-Almost forgot this step.
-To make window panes for the little houses, I use plastic packaging stained with alcohol ink, then coated with Ranger’s Glossy Accents to make them translucent and kind of spooky – like wavy glass.
+To make the inside window panes for the little houses, I use plastic packaging stained with alcohol ink, then coated with Ranger’s Glossy Accents to make them translucent and kind of spooky – like wavy glass.
 I glue them on with Glossy Accents as well.

 For this one I wanted the house to have windows to look like smoky glass similar to mica.
 So I stained them with mushroom alcohol ink.